zzeyyyang/Collective_Intelligence/README.md

 # Collective_Intelligence
-Code from the book Programming Collective Intelligence
+Codes from the book Programming Collective Intelligence